syncfusion-content/windowsforms-docs/WindowsForms/Edit/Text-Visualization.md

-> Note: The Virtual coordinates of the top-left corner in the Edit Control is (1,1), and it is not a zero-based coordinates system.
+N> The Virtual coordinates of the top-left corner in the Edit Control is (1,1), and it is not a zero-based coordinates system.